SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Games/Games.md

 - Sudoku
 - 2048
 - Memory
-- Snake
+- Snakes and Ladders
 - Tetris
 - Picross (nonogram)
 - SlideOut
-- Quinto
-- Game of Life
 - SameGame
 - Taquin
+- Bomberman
+- Four in a row
 - Maze generator
-- Bomberman

 You can find some ideas of games at:
 [https://inventwithpython.com/blog/2012/02/20/i-need-practice-programming-49-ideas-for-game-clones-to-code/](https://inventwithpython.com/blog/2012/02/20/i-need-practice-programming-49-ideas-for-game-clones-to-code)

-### Resources
+### Other resources

 Besides the Myg framework mentioned above, there are some resources available that you can study.